Overview

 As of the beginning of August 2023, key tasks in Phase 1 have been completed including:

-As of the beginning of March 2024, key tasks in phase two have been completed including:
+As of September 2024, key tasks in phase four have been completed including:

 As part of the town’s Saville Area Stormwater System Improvement Study, the study team has conducted site visits to inspect the ditches, culverts and obtained topographic survey data which were used to assess current conditions and opportunities for interim improvements.